 Don’t wait – make a plan with your family today.

 Make an emergency supply kit.

 Gather supplies like water, medicines, and blankets.
 You won’t have time to search or shop for these supplies during an emergency, so put your kit together now.
 Make sure your kit includes:

 - Water for at least 3 days.
 You’ll need at least 1 gallon of water a day for each person.
 Don't forget water for your pets, too!

 - Food for at least 3 days.
-Choose foods that don’t need to be kept cold and that you don't need to cook – like energy bars, peanut butter, crackers, and canned fruit (don’t forget a can opener).
-Find out how to keep food safe during an emergency.
+Choose foods that don’t need to be kept cold and that you don't need to cook – like energy bars, peanut butter, crackers, and canned fruit.
+Don’t forget a can opener!

 - Prescription medicine that you take every day, like heart or diabetes medicine.